Stack-Syndicate/paraxis/README.md

 The goal of this crate is to provide some convenient and performant datastructures centered around CRUD operations on spatially organised data.

 ## Features (so far)
-- Morton encoded Octrees (Requires more testing)
+- Morton encoded Octrees (requires more testing)